the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### The Patriots
 - They now start with only one free tech - Munitions, instead of any of their original four - and no longer have an early-game Science penalty.
 Citadels receive an extra +2 Production/Science, increasing to +4 in the Industrial era.
+- Eagle Rock Complex is nerfed: while it gains +1 Production, it loses its Engineer slot and the increase in City Strength is reduced from 20 to 5.
 - As mentioned above, Electing Leaders now belongs to this faction.
 However, its Production cost has been doubled.
 - Tactics Center is moved to Munitions so it remains available to them at the start of the game, and it now costs 100 Production.
 - New UU: Sentinel Missile (replaces Nuclear Missile, 15% cheaper to build, +2 Range)